[qam][sporadic][blue] test fails in evolution_prepare_servers - Race condition when typing password

 This could save several lines there...

-#6 Updated by pcervinka almost 3 years ago
+#6 Updated by pcervinka over 3 years ago

 I was trying to reproduce issue with incorrectly typed password under heavy load, but couldn't.
 I don't think that type_password issue should be workaround-ed in the test, as it is not test issue.
 So far I see migration from console to virtio as better solution, zkvm doesn't have support yet.